ConRdav/first-project/README.md

 - The images for the responsive gallery were all taken from Shutterstock.
 - The images for the fling minislide were all from google images then compressed into WebP files.
 I take no credit for these images and are used for educational purposes only.
+-The youtube video was taken from Gilette UK and i take no credit for it.
+A link to their youtube channel - https://www.youtube.com/channel/UC0f7oNC5jYvzlgA06IxkqMA.